 My husband and I have unofficially started a yearly migration to the beach for our Thanksgiving weekend.
 We’ve never really discussed it, but like clockwork we both find our feet itching to get back in the sand at this time of year.
 So this year when we got an invite to spend a week in the Florida Keys for free, it was a no-brainer.
 Beach here we come!

 Our vacation was wonderful.
 I spent most of it on a stand up paddleboard exploring various islands with my sister-n-law.
 However, there were a few things I learned from this vacation:

-- The holiday traffic snafu is not a myth.
 As a newbie to the East Coast, I am still shocked every time I end up stuck on 1-95.
 It makes me laugh at myself for complaining about the four stoplights on my 15-minute commute to work in West Virginia.
 We ended up in stop and go traffic for 2 hours while crossing from Georgia to South Carolina.
-But hey, I’m the last person to tell anyone to stay home for a four-day weekend.
+But hey, I’m the last person to tell anyone to stay home for a four day weekend vs enjoying holiday vacations.
 Vacation is like gold to me.
 Take advantage of it if you are lucky enough to have it.
 My life mantra is all about traveling, adventure and experiences.
 I’d never want to let a little traffic to keep me from exploring.

 I had almost forgotten how vacations could become logistical nightmares.
 This is especially true if you are vacationing with 6 adults with varying budgets and personal agendas.
 In the end, I found myself thinking about work (this is perhaps, way too normal).
 I started thinking about how ACE Adventure Resort is a wonderfully easy logistical family vacation.
 Once you arrive, your adventure is ready and waiting.
 There is definitely something to be said about that.

 There is power in numbers